abrIoTeu/abrIoTeu/README.md

 - InfluxDB www.influxdata.com
 - abrIoT is based on cheap MCU (microcontoller) and MPU (microporcessor) technology like the famous ESP8266 and EP32.

+---

-abIoT is also providign simple, tested and CE certified electronics and pre-built distribution boxes which make possible to automate and monitor your home and open it to the net if required.
+abIoT is also providing simple, cheap tested and CE certified electronics and pre-built distribution boxes which make possible to automate and monitor your home and open it to the net if required.

-<h2>How abrIoT works?</h2>
+<h2>How does abrIoT work?</h2>

 - Home control is based on abrIoT single-board-PLC-s (SBP) which can be programmed by Arduino or ControlIO (MS Visual Code) by using the abrIoT Arduino libraries (C++)
 - Units are communicating via a modbus hierarchy which makes it possible to connect hundreds of devices and thousands of I/O ports